YOU HAVE QUESTIONS. LOTS OF QUESTIONS. HERE ARE THE ANSWERS TO THREE FREQUENTLY ASKED QUESTIONS* (FAQs)

 This is not the first question that is asked, but it is usually the one that most

 clients want to ask first.
 It doesn’t matter how much you make, money is always an issue, and rarely has a person budgeted for a criminal defense lawyer, bond, and trial costs, in advance of an issue being raised.
 If finances are tight on a monthly basis, this could be your main concern.
 Can I even afford a lawyer?
 Some clients want the absolute best they can afford, but don’t know what they can afford.
 Other prospective clients only want the cheapest lawyer they can find, until they learn what is at stake and the seriousness of the charges.
-Sometimes there is sticker shock associated with legal fees, especially in the area of sex crimes and crimes against children.
+Sometimes there is sticker shock associated with legal fees, especially in the area of sex crimes.

-The bad news, defending a sex crime or crime against children charge is expensive.
+The bad news, defending a sex crime is expensive.
 That is the bottom line up front.
 How expensive depends in part in the court the charge is filed in (what county, State or Federal Court), the nature of the charge (1st degree rape vs. indecent exposure for example), necessity to retain experts or private investigators, the number and variety of counts, how far the case goes (Phase 1 vs. Phase 1 &2), and finally the quality and exclusivity of the lawyer you select.